SCADA System Applications in Energy Management

 • Adjusts lighting and temperature based on occupancy.

-• Monitors EV charging stations to optimize power distribution.
+• Monitors EV charging stations to optimize load.

 Carbon Footprint Reduction